Navid200/xDrip/docs/Nightscout/StatusKey.md

 ## Status page keywords
 [Google Cloud Nightscout](./GoogleCloud.md) >> Google cloud Nightscout status page keywords

-The [status page](./Status.md) shows very important information that can help figure out what could be wrong when there is a malfunction.
+After all installation phases have been completed, the [status page](./Status.md) shows very important information that can help figure out what could be wrong when there is a malfunction.
 It is a good idea to [restart the server](./Restart.md) if you experience any problems.
 Some problems will be resolved by a restart.
 If you need help, please include a screenshot of the status page.

 The following table lists the different keywords that may be shown on the status page with their descriptions.
+You need to complete all installation phases before coming to this page.

 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Marker&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Meaning  | Solution | Notes |
 | ------ | ------- | -------- | ------ |